-Allied Health is expected to be one of the largest areas of employment in the coming decades, and employers are anticipating a large gap in technical talent.
+Allied Health is projecting high employment demand in the coming decades, and employers are anticipating a large gap in technical talent.
 As a result of this growing demand for allied health professionals, community college programs across the country are filled to capacity.
-The newly created Consortium for Healthcare Education Online, "CHEO" alliance has been tasked to address these gaps.
+The Consortium for Healthcare Education Online, "CHEO" has been tasked to address these gaps.
 The CHEO Project is in place to help community college students develop the skills needed to secure viable and sustainable employment in the allied health fields.
-In partnership with Western Interstate Commission for Higher Education (WICHE) and North American Network of Science Labs Online (NANSLO) the CHEO Consortium will introduce technology in introductory level science courses using open source software and a robotic interface which will allow students to remotely control actual lab equipment.
-The Workforce and Employer Partners will work closely with employers within the health care industry to identify areas of opportunity for our students.
+In partnership with North American Network of Science Labs Online (NANSLO) the CHEO Consortium is introducing technology in introductory level science courses and allied health programming using open source software and a robotic interface which allows students to remotely control actual lab equipment.
+CHEO Career Coaches are working with Workforce and Employer Partners within the health care industry to identify areas of opportunity for our students.

 This collaborative effort has been made possible by the

-“This product was funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
+This product was funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
 The product was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
-The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.”
+The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.